sara-19992/Mastering-JavaScript-in-20-Days/Day1.md

-# What JS
+# What is JS
-is the programming languages of the web it can be use to modifiy the website and interact with it monublating aweb bages run on server and browser side
+JavaScript is a web programming language that can be used to modify and interact with web pages.JS run on the server and browser side.

+# Where to write JS
-we can write JS on Browsers js consol to open a devloper browser tool right click and choose inspecet command then open consol tab after entering some code and click enter the js will run and try to evaluate the code example 1 + 1 and then press enter return 2 on the consol
+we can write JS on the browsers JS console.to open a browsers console open a developer browser tool by right click > inspect then open console tab. after entering some code on console and press on the enter button the JS will run the code and try to evaluate it.eg if we write 1 + 1 and then press enter return 2 on the console.